Visiting Taschner Periodontics During COVID-19

 Preparing for Your Visit to Taschner Periodontics

 - Pre-appointment COVID-19 health screening call.
 We will call our patients and send an email or send a text message with a link to our COVID-19 Pre-appointment Health Screening Questionnaire.
 We fully realize that this may be an added inconvenience.
 However it is a CDC requirement for all medical and dental visits.
+Its purpose is to identify any patient who may unknowingly carry the virus and prevent exposure to those patients.
+This measure will help keep the rest of our patients and team members safe.
+We appreciate your cooperation.
 We appreciate your cooperation.

 - Only the patient will be permitted to enter the office.
 Since there is no practical way to sterilize the furniture in the reception area, we ask that patients be driven to the front of our office and be picked up after the appointment.
 We want to make sure we can escort our patients to the treatment room as quickly as possible after entering the office, preventing the need to sit in the reception area.
 We ask that the person picking the patient up wait in or near their car.
 We will make every attempt to make the wait minimal.